leinonen/go-lisp/docs/file_functions.md

 # File Functions Documentation

 ## Overview
-The Lisp interpreter provides built-in file system operations for reading, writing, and checking file existence.
+Go Lisp provides built-in file system operations for reading, writing, and checking file existence.
 These functions enable scripts to interact with the file system directly from Lisp code.

 ## Available Functions